 - a scouring powder to scrub away the tough soap scum and other gunk

 With these 6 items, I can clean every surface of my house quickly and effectively.

 Where am I getting these products from frugally?

 Most natural brands of cleaners are easily more expensive than their competitors on the cleaning shelves at the store.
-In fact some can be marked up pretty high making it seem impossible to use them and stay in a budget.
+In fact, some can be marked up pretty high making it seem impossible to use them and stay in a budget.

-Earlier this year I kept hearing from so many about about Grove Collaborative (formally ePantry) and their low prices on natural cleaners.
+Earlier this year I kept hearing from so many about Grove Collaborative (formally ePantry) and their low prices on natural cleaners.
 It sounded almost too good to be true so I decided to check them out for myself.
-Needless to say I’ve been super impressed with not only the quality and variety or products available (everything from cleaning supplies, hygiene products, candles and paper products) but also their prices.
+Needless to say, I’ve been super impressed with not only the quality and variety or products available (everything from cleaning supplies, hygiene products, candles and paper products) but also their prices.